- Biological Sciences+

 - Undergraduate Admissions+

 - Student Handbook+

 - Academic Administration+

 - College Regulations

-Pembroke operates a vibrant, full-year Visiting Student programme with select US universities, of which we are justifiably proud.
+Pembroke operates a vibrant, full-year Visiting Student programme with select US universities.
 All Visiting Students studying at Pembroke for their Junior Year Abroad (JYA) enjoy the full "Oxford" experience.

 This includes full integration into the College and University life:

 - Visiting Students are accommodated on the main Pembroke site, not in remote or separate buildings;

 - participate in the full range of sporting and social life of the College;

 - and receive the same academic experience, including tutorials, that has made the Oxford undergraduate education perhaps the most respected and renowned in the world.